Brand Name Accel-Clarithromycin Common Name clarithromycin

-Each 5 mL of white to off-white suspension with a sweet taste and fruity flavor (tutti-fruity and peppermint) contains 125 mg of clarithromycin.
+Each 5 mL of white to off-white suspension with a sweet taste and fruity flavor (tutti-frutti and peppermint) contains 125 mg of clarithromycin.
 Nonmedicinal ingredients: Clarithromycin granules are layered with sucrose with hypromellose, hydroxylpropyl methylcellulose, povidone (K30) and alginic acid, which is further coated with HP-55 polymer (hydroxypropyl methylcellulose phthalate).
 Sucrose, aspartame, xanthan gum, silicon dioxide, sodium citrate (dihydrate), citric acid (anhydrous), peppermint flavour, tutti-frutti flavor, sodium benzoate, sodium chloride, castor oil, titanium dioxide, croscarmellose sodium, maltodextrin, and water.

-Each 5 mL of white to off-white suspension with a sweet taste and fruity flavor (tutti-fruity and peppermint) contains 250 mg of clarithromycin.
+Each 5 mL of white to off-white suspension with a sweet taste and fruity flavor (tutti-frutti and peppermint) contains 250 mg of clarithromycin.
 Nonmedicinal ingredients: Clarithromycin granules are layered with sucrose with hypromellose, hydroxylpropyl methylcellulose, povidone and alginic acid, which is further coated with HP-55 polymer (hydroxypropyl methylcellulose phthalate).
 Sucrose, aspartame, xanthan gum, silicon dioxide, sodium citrate (dihydrate), citric acid (anhydrous), peppermint flavour, tutti-frutti flavor, sodium benzoate, sodium chloride, castor oil, titanium dioxide, croscarmellose sodium, maltodextrin, and water.

 Who should NOT take this medication?